The Sampling Rate-Distortion Tradeoff for Sparsity Pattern Recovery in Compressed Sensing: Problem Formulation

-To quantify the distortion between a sparsity pattern $\supp$ and its estimate $\hat{\supp}$, it is important to observe that there are two different error events: one type of error occurs when an element in $\supp$ is omitted from the estimate $\hat{\supp}$ and the other occurs when an element not present in $\supp$ is included in $\hat{\supp}$.
-In this paper, we use the distortion function $d : \mathcal{S}^n \times \mathcal{S}^n \mapsto [0,1]$ defined by
+To assess the quality of an estimate $\hat{S}$ it is important to note that there are two types of errors.
+A {\em missed detection} occurs when an element in $S^*$ is omitted from the estimate $\hat{S}$.
+The missed detection rate is given by